Samina Peerzada

 Samina Peerzada (née Butt, Punjabi, ثمینہ پیرزادہ) is a Pakistani film and television actress, producer and director.
+She was a popular model in 1970s.
+She is one of the most popular actress of her time and was one of the most successful actress of 1980s and 1990s.

 Early life

-Samina was born into an educated Kashmiri Butt family in Lahore, but was raised in Karachi, Sindh Pakistan.
-After graduating in commerce she chose to pursue a career in acting.
-After many successful years of acting in television dramas and minor roles in television advertisements Samina was cast in starring roles in several films.
+Samina was born into an educated Kashmiri family in Lahore, but after separation of her parents she was raised in Karachi, Sindh, Pakistan.
+After graduating in commerce, she chose to pursue a career in acting.
+After many successful years of acting in television dramas and minor roles in television advertisements, Samina was cast in starring roles in several films.

 Career

-Samina started her career as model in 1974 and then she acted in several films including Nazdikiyan, Mukhra, Bazar-e-Husn, Shaadi Mere Shohar Ki and Bulandi.
+Samina started her career as a model in 1974 and then she acted in several films including Nazdikiyan, Mukhra, Bazar-e-Husn, Shaadi Mere Shohar Ki and Bulandi.

 She has traveled widely and has also performed in Oslo at The International Ibsen Festival.
 Her notable stage performances include productions such as Raaz-o-Niaz and Ibsen's A Doll's House.

 Television plays to her credit include Zindagi Gulzar Hai, Meri Zaat Zarra-e-Benishan, Rehaai, Durr-e-Shahwar, Dastaan and Karobi.

 Her first Hollywood film, The Valley, released on 2 March 2018.
 Alyy Khan, another actor from Pakistan is also starring in this film.

 Peerzada made her directorial debut through Inteha, a critically acclaimed film addressing the social issue of marital rape.
 Subsequently, she directed the less well-received commercial film Shararat.

 She is also the host of Rewind with Samina Peerzada on YouTube.